lucidlayer/traceform/code-to-ui-mapper/vscode-extension/README.md

 - Adds a "Code-to-UI: Find Component in UI" command to the editor context menu for JavaScript/TypeScript/JSX/TSX files.
 - Extracts the selected text as the component name.
+- Automatically starts and manages an integrated WebSocket bridge server.
-- Connects to the Local Bridge Server (`ws://localhost:8765` by default) via WebSocket.
+- Connects the Browser Extension to the integrated bridge server.
 - Sends the component name to the bridge server to initiate highlighting in the browser extension.
-- Provides status bar feedback on the connection status to the bridge server.
+- Provides status bar feedback on the connection status.

-## Installation (Development)
+## Installation

-1.  **Build:** Compile the TypeScript code.
-    ```bash
-    npm run compile
-    # or for continuous watching
-    npm run watch
-    ```
-2.  **Run Extension:**
-    *   Open this `code-to-ui-mapper/vscode-extension` directory in VS Code.
+1. Open VS Code.
-    *   Press `F5` to open a new Extension Development Host window with the extension running.
+2. Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X).
+3. Search for `LucidLayer.code-to-ui-mapper-vscode-extension`.
+4. Click "Install".
+5. The extension and its integrated bridge server will activate automatically.

 ## Usage

-1. Ensure the Local Bridge Server and the Browser Extension are running.
+1. Ensure the Code-to-UI Mapper Browser Extension is installed and enabled in your browser (see Browser Extension README for setup).
-2. Ensure the target web application was built with the `babel-plugin-inject-id` active.
+2. Ensure your target web application uses the `@lucidlayer/babel-plugin-traceform` Babel plugin in its development build.
+3. Open your project in VS Code (with this extension installed).
-3. Open a React component file (`.js`, `.jsx`, `.ts`, `.tsx`) in VS Code.
+4. Open a React component file (`.js`, `.jsx`, `.ts`, `.tsx`).
 4. Select the name of the component you want to find (e.g., select `MyButton` in `const MyButton = ...`).
 5. Right-click on the selection.
 6. Choose "Code-to-UI: Find Component in UI" from the context menu.